noppefoxwolf/AnimatedImage/README.md

 ## How It Works

-AnimatedImage pre-decodes and caches all animation frames for optimal performance.
-It optimizes the number of drawing frames based on drawing size and timestamp to prevent excessive cache usage.
+AnimatedImage uses `AnimatedImageProvider` to pre-decode and cache animation frames for optimal performance.
+It dynamically optimizes frame processing based on drawing size and timing to prevent excessive cache usage.
 The entire processing pipeline is designed to operate independently of MainActor, ensuring smooth UI performance.

 ## Usage